makozi/Starbucks-Project/README.md

 This data set contains three files:

-* The first file describes the characteristics of each offer, including its duration and the amount a customer needs to spend to complete it (difficulty).
+* The first file describes the characteristics of each offer, including its duration and the amount a customer needs to spend to complete it .

 * The second file contains customer demographic data including their age, gender, income, and when they created an account on the Starbucks rewards mobile application.